-- · Using the remote control - 1.
-Press Magnify +/- to display the Zoom bar. - Press Magnify + to magnify the center of the picture.
+- Using the remote control - 1.
+Press Digital Zoom +/- to display the Zoom bar. - Press Digital Zoom + to magnify the center of the picture.
 Press the key repeatedly until the picture size is suitable for your need. - Use the directional arrows (▲, ▼, ◄, ►) on the projector or remote control to navigate the picture. - To restore the picture to its original size, press AUTO.
-You can also press Magnify -.
-When the key is pressed again, the picture is further reduced until it is restored to the original size.

-- Using the OSD menu - Press MENU/EXIT on the projector or MENU on the remote control and then press ✓ / ▶ until the DISPLAY menu is highlighted. - Press ▼ to highlight Zoom and press MODE/ENTER on the projector or Enter on the remote control.
-The Zoom bar is displayed. - 3.
+You can also press Digital Zoom -.
+When the key is pressed again, the picture is further reduced until it is restored to the original size. - Using the OSD menu - 1.
+Press MENU/EXIT and then press ◄ / ► until the DISPLAY menu is highlighted. - 2.
+Press ▼ to highlight Digital Zoom and press MODE/ENTER.
+The Zoom bar displays. - 3.
 Repeat steps 2-4 in the section of "Using the remote control" above.
 Or if you are using the projector control panel, continue to the following steps. - 4.
-Press ▲ on the projector repeatedly to magnify the picture to a desired size. - To navigate the picture, press MODE/ENTER on the projector or Enter on the remote control to switch to the paning mode and press the directional arrows (▲, ▼, ◄, ▶) to navigate the picture. - 6.
-Use the directional arrows (▲, ▼, ◀, ▶) on the projector or remote control to navigate the picture. - To reduce size of the picture, press MODE/ENTER on the projector or Enter on the remote control to switch back to the zoom in/out functionality, and press AUTO to restore the picture to its original size.
+Press \blacktriangle on the projector repeatedly to magnify the picture to a desired size. - 5.
+To navigate the picture, press MODE/ENTER to switch to the paning mode and press the directional arrows $(\blacktriangle, \lor, \lor, \blacklozenge, \blacktriangleright)$ to navigate the picture. - 6.
+Use the directional arrows (▲, ▼, ◀, ►) on the projector or remote control to navigate the picture. - To reduce size of the picture, press MODE/ENTER to switch back to the zoom in/out functionality, and press AUTO to restore the picture to its original size.
 You can also press ▼ repeatedly until it is restored to the original size. - The picture can only be navigated after the picture is magnified.
 You can further magnify the picture while searching for details.